Choosing the Best Field Service Business Tools

 So says Peter Crocker in his article False economy: Beware the lure of the Quickie.

 Fraying electrical cords and faulty power tools are a hazard for your field service engineers and everyone around them.
+Just like choosing good software, choose good parts and practicing strong inventory management and customers will thank you for it.

 Software Solutions

-If you purchase cheap software on eBay, Craigslist, or Amazon Marketplace, it’s most likely counterfeit.
 And even if it’s not, some software companies won’t officially recognise you as an owner of their software, and won’t offer support for the products you buy on these sites.

 Not to mention, oftentimes free and cheap software is harder to set up and maintain, is more difficult to use, doesn’t do the job well, and comes with little or no customer support.

-Just take a look at the reviews of many free field service management apps and you’ll run across tidbits like: “I lose so much work, I have to write everything down and then enter it into the programme after the phone call is over” or “This would be a great tool… if it worked!”.
+Just take a look at the reviews of many free field service management apps and you’ll run across titbits like: “I lose so much work, I have to write everything down and then enter it into the programme after the phone call is over” or “This would be a great tool… if it worked!”.

 Kind of pointless to spend time setting up free software if it doesn’t actually do the job, right?

-Balancing Cost & Value
+Balancing the Cost & Value of Field Service Business Tools

 There are good bargains to be had out there, as long as you aren’t obsessed with scoring the very lowest price on everything you purchase for your business.